-5 A complete overview of the companies in the Storebrand Group can be found on page 66 of the Storebrand Annual report 2018.
+5 A complete overview of the companies in the Storebrand Group can be found on page 205 of the Storebrand Annual report 2019.

-Storebrand ASA owns 100% of Storebrand Livsforsikring AS, which is the largest company in the Group.
-Storebrand Livsforsikring is a leading provider of life insurance and pension products to companies and private individuals in Norway.
 Storebrand Livsforsikring AS owns 100% of Storebrand Holding AB, which in turn owns 100% of SPP Pension & Försäkring AB.
 SPP is a leading Swedish provider of life insurance and occupational pensions and has its head office in Stockholm.
-Storebrand Livsforsikring AS also owns 89.6% of BenCo Insurance Holding BV, which in turn owns 100% of Euroben Life and Pension Ltd with its head office in Dublin and Nordben Life and Pension Insurance Company Ltd. in Guernsey.
-The companies offer pension products to multinational companies.
-In December 2018, an agreement was signed for the sale of Nordben.
-Implementation of the transaction is dependent on regulatory approvals and is expected to be completed in the first half of 2019.
+Storebrand Livsforsikring AS also owns 89.6% of BenCo Insurance Holding BV, which in turn owns 100% of Euroben Life and Pension Ltd with its head office in Dublin.
+The company offer pension products to multinational companies.